OpenConceptConsulting/AccessibleBusinessHub/about.md

 Accessible Digital Media Specialist
 [Accessibility TV](https://www.accessibilitytv.com/)

 Dean Emerick is one of Canada’s leading digital producers.
-He is an expert in digital communications, Organic SEO, Online Marketing Campaigns and Tracking KPI’s.
-He’s currently working on the launch of Canada’s first Accessible digital channel expressly designed for the disability community in 2020.
+He is an expert in digital communications, Organic SEO and Online Marketing Campaigns.
+He’s currently working on the launch of Canada’s first Accessible online digital channel.
+Accessibility TV focusses on the business of Accessibility.

 Digital: Dean is a thought leader and innovator in digital communications.
-He has worked in the SEO and Online Marketing space since the early turn of the century.
-He uploaded his first video to YouTube in 2007 and shortly thereafter created The Shotgun Show, an engaging online interview series that took place in a car, years before Jerry Seinfeld launched his now famous online show.
-His results were equally impressive with over 500,000 views and 15,000 subscribers to his channel.
-Dean currently is focused on offering clients an opportunity to leverage Exciting New Technology to drive digital transformation in their organizations.
+He has worked in the SEO and Online Marketing space since the late 90's.
+He uploaded his first video to YouTube in 2007 and then created The Shotgun Show.
+It is an engaging online interview series that took place in a car.
+And it debuted years before Jerry Seinfeld launched his now famous online show.
+His results were impressive with over 500,000 views and 15,000 subscribers to his channel.
+His current focus is to leverage drive digital transformation for organizations.

 Dean’s background in television and film production is extensive.
-His background includes working on some of North American’s most successful TV series and providing video production services to several of Canada’s most well-known brands, people-of-note and celebrities.
+It includes working on some of North American’s most successful TV series.
+It also includes working with Canada’s most well-known brands, people-of-note and celebrities.

 ## Heather Badenoch